sigmarelax/ricochet-answering-machine/README.md

 3. go get github.com/sigmarelax/ricochet-answering-machine

-4. Navigate to the source and edit settings for passphrase and admin at the top of main.go
+4. Navigate to the source and edit settings for passphrase and admin at the top of answeringmachine.go

-5. go run main.go
+5. go run answeringmachine.go